Crisis Care

 • National Suicide & Crisis Lifeline: Text or Call 988 anytime

-Crisis Care Counseling is available Monday through Friday, 9:00am – 4:00pm.
+Crisis Care Counseling is available Monday through Friday, 9 am-4 pm.
 During this time, students can come to the Center and be seen by one of our drop-in/crisis response counselors.
 Students can also call our 24/7 phone counseling helpline at 817-257-7233 to speak with one of our phone counselors.

 If a student is experiencing an urgent mental health crisis outside of the Counseling Center’s crisis counseling hours, they can call the 24/7 phone counseling helpline at 817-257-7233 to speak with a counselor.
 Students can also call or text 988 to reach the National Suicide & Crisis Lifeline, call the TCU Police at 817-257-777, or visit a local behavioral health treatment center, such as Mesa Springs, or the county Emergency Room at John Peter Smith Hospital.

-We typically do not provide non-crisis drop-in sessions for students who already have a scheduled appointment with a staff therapist.
-Non-crisis students that have a scheduled appointment can call our 24/7 phone counseling helpline at 817-257-7233.
+We typically do not provide non-crisis drop-in sessions for students with a scheduled appointment with a staff therapist.
+However, non-crisis students who do have a scheduled appointment can call our 24/7 phone counseling helpline at 817-257-7233.

 • Crisis counseling is very different from general counseling.
-Members of the crisis response team focus on developing a stabilization plan to address immediate and urgent needs.
-Typically, crisis counseling sessions do not include much discussions about problem-solving or conversations about non-urgent matters.
+The crisis response team members focus on developing a stabilization plan to address immediate and urgent needs.
+Typically, crisis counseling sessions do not include many discussions about problem-solving or conversations about non-urgent matters.

 • Crisis counseling is also focused on providing resources that can help address immediate and urgent needs.
-Most likely, students will be connected with other campus services that may be useful in the future, including the Dean of Students office.
+Students will most likely be connected with other campus services, including the Dean of Students office, that may be useful in the future.

-• Prior to the start of a crisis counseling session, students will complete paperwork and brief assessments while waiting for a clinician.
+• Before starting a crisis counseling session, students will complete paperwork and brief assessments while waiting for a clinician.
 During high peak times, a student might be asked to wait while clinicians attend to other students.
-This wait time may be longer during certain times of the semester, but we will see you as soon as possible.
+This wait time may be longer during specific semesters, but we will see you as soon as possible.

 • Clinicians who serve on the crisis response team do not write letters of support for academic forgiveness or to implement accommodations.

-• Students who frequently present for crisis counseling sessions often need a higher level of care that is beyond the scope of care at the Counseling & Mental Health Center.
+• Students who frequently attend crisis counseling sessions often need a higher level of care beyond the scope of care at the Counseling & Mental Health Center.
 In these situations, students are typically connected with additional resources in the community.

-Because counselors are bound by confidentiality and cannot solicit clients, it’s best to make reports of concerns to a Dean in the Dean of Students office by calling 817-257-7926.
-The Dean of Students staff communicate with every office of the university and can encourage students to visit our center.
+Because counselors are bound by confidentiality and cannot solicit clients, it’s best to report concerns to a Dean in the Dean of Students’ office by calling 817-257-7926.
+The Dean of Students staff communicates with every university office and can encourage students to visit our center.

 Campus Advocacy, Resources & Education (CARE)

 The CARE office provides confidential support to currently enrolled students who are survivors of sexual assault, dating/domestic violence, stalking and harassment.
-Resources and educational programs are available to all members of the TCU and Fort Worth communities.
+Resources and educational programs are available to all TCU and Fort Worth community members.

 For a complete list of campus and community resources or to contact the Confidential Campus Advocate: